slidevjs/slidev/guide/syntax.md

 ## Front Matter & Layouts

-You can specify layouts and other metadata for each slide by converting the separators into [front matter blocks](https://jekyllrb.com/docs/front-matter/).
-Each front matter starts with a triple-dash and ends with another.
+Specify layouts and other metadata for each slide by converting the separators into [front matter blocks](https://jekyllrb.com/docs/front-matter/).
+Each frontmatter starts with a triple-dash and ends with another.
 Texts between them are data objects in [YAML](https://www.cloudbees.com/blog/yaml-tutorial-everything-you-need-get-started/) format.
 For example:

 ~~~md
 ---